Two-Timescale Design for Reconfigurable Intelligent Surface-Aided Massive MIMO Systems with Imperfect CSI: Numerical Results

-The above simulation results have confirmed the gain of RIS in the case of independent channels without EMI.
-After considering the spatial correlation and EMI, this subsection will examine the performance of RIS in practical cases.
-Meanwhile, we want to answer the question of whether the considered independent case without EMI can serve as a high-accuracy approximation when the element spacing is large and when the EMI is light.
-The strength of EMI is characterized by the following ratio\cite{torres2022intelligent}
+The results illustrated in Figs. \ref{figure2}-\ref{figure7} have showcased the gain of RIS over spatially independent channels and in the absence of EMI.
+In this section, {some numerical examples are presented to explore} the impact of spatial correlation and EMI and study under what conditions the spatial correlation and the EMI can be ignored as a function of the inter-distance between the RIS elements and the strength of the EMI.
+Specifically, the strength of EMI with respect to the thermal noise at the BS is characterized by the following ratio\cite{torres2022intelligent}

-which defines the strength of EMI received at the RIS compared with the thermal noise received at the BS.

-Fig. \ref{figure11} illustrates the impact of RIS spatial correlation on the achievable rate.
-Firstly, it can be seen that our results based on spatially independent channels without EMI achieve a quite good approximation accuracy when the element spacing is large ($d_{ris}=\lambda/2$) and when the EMI is light ($\rho=30$ dB).
-This means that the analytical insights drawn in Section \ref{section_4} based on spatially independent channels and EMI-free assumptions, are still meaningful for us to understand the properties of practical RIS-aided systems.
-As element spacing decreases ($d_{ris}=\lambda/4$, $\lambda/8$), spatial correlation becomes severe and it can be seen that there exists a degradation for the achievable rate in the area of small $N$.
-This comes from the negative impact of spatial correlation on the channel ranks and spatial diversity.
-However, as $N$ increases, the rate with smaller $d_{ris}$ finally exceeds that with larger $d_{ris}$.
-This is because the RIS has a greater ability to customize the wireless channels in the presence of channel correlation, as discussed in Theorem \ref{theorem_mmse} and Remark \ref{remark3}.
-With larger $N$, the larger array and passive beamforming gains provided by optimizing RIS outweigh the negative rate loss from the decreased spatial diversity, which leads to an improved achievable rate.
+Fig. \ref{figure11} illustrates the impact of channel spatial correlation, which is due to the sub-wavelength spacing between the RIS elements, on the achievable rate.
+In this context, the objective function of the optimization problem (\ref{Problem2}) is $\underline{R}_{c,k}\left({\bf\Phi}\right) $ where the impact of spatial correlation is taken into account in the design of the RIS phase shifts.
+First, as expected, we see that the impact of spatial correlation can be safely ignored when the inter-distance between the RIS elements is half of the wavelength ($d_{ris}=\lambda/2$) and the EMI is light ($\rho=30$ dB).
+This confirms that the analytical insights drawn in Section \ref{section_4} over spatially independent channels and in the absence of EMI are meaningful to understand the fundamental performance limits of RIS-aided systems in practically relevant scenarios.
+As the spacing between the RIS elements decreases ($d_{ris}=\lambda/4$, $\lambda/8$), however, the spatial correlation cannot be ignored and it has a non-negligible impact on the rate.
+Specifically, we identify two operating regions: (i) small values of RIS elements $N$ and (ii) large values of RIS elements $N$.
+For small values of $N$, the rate decreases as the inter-distance decreases.
+This is attributed to the decrease of the channel rank.
+For large values of $N$, the channel rank still decreases but we can leverage the large number of RIS elements and the greater ability of an RIS to customize the wireless channels in the presence of channel correlation, as discussed in Theorem \ref{theorem_mmse} and Remark \ref{remark3}.
+For large values of $N$, the beamforming gains provided by optimizing RIS outweigh the negative impact of spatial correlation, which in turn results in a better achievable rate.